 The way in which the Court deals with such applications in part depends upon the category the applicant falls within.
 Surviving spouses/civil partners are entitled to such provision as is reasonable in all the circumstances, whether or not such provision is necessary for their maintenance.ï»¿

 One factor the Court will have regard to in Testamentary freedom?
 In contrast to many of our European neighbours, England and Wales impose no legislative restrictions on the way we leave our property and possessions on death.
 There has however been a growing number of claims in recent years under the Inheritance (Provision for Family and Dependants) Act 1975 (“the Act”) by those disappointed with the amount of the provision or the lack of provision for them after a person’s death.

-David Draisey Assistant Solicitor in our Litigation Department this category is the provision the applicant might reasonably have expected to receive if the marriage had ended as a result of divorce rather than death.
+David Draisey Associate in our Litigation Department this category is the provision the applicant might reasonably have expected to receive if the marriage had ended as a result of divorce rather than death.
 There is no requirement to show that the marriage was a happy one for a claim to be successful.
 Any other categories of applicant are only entitled to such provision as is necessary for their maintenance.

 There has been an increasing number of claims by adult children under the Act.
 In such claims the Court will need to carry out a balancing act between the various factors mentioned above, and in doing so may pay attention to significant social and economic changes suffered by the applicant, such as difficulty in finding employment.